Eigenvalue falls in thin broken quantum strips: Computation of the critical angles

 This leads us to consider the variational formulation

 with

 and $\mH^1_{0}(\Om_L;\Sigma_L)=\{v\in\mH^1(\Om_L)\,|\,v=0\mbox{ on }\Sigma_L\}$.
-Note that (\ref{RobinConditions}) is an approximated transparent condition: the function $w^{\mrm{out}}$ defined in (\ref{defModeswinout}) satisfies it exactly but $W_+-w^{\mrm{in}}$ only up to an error which decays when $L$ increases.
-More precisely, one can prove that $\hat{W}_+$ yields a good approximation of $W_+$ with an error which is exponentially decaying with $L$.
-In practice, we solve the problem (\ref{Pb_Approximation}) with a P2 finite element method thanks to \texttt{Freefem++} and we take $L=8$.
-Then replacing $W_+$ by $\hat{W}_+$ in the exact formula
+Note that (\ref{RobinConditions}) is an approximated transparent condition: the function $w^{\mrm{out}}$ defined in (\ref{defModeswinout}) satisfies it exactly but $W-w^{\mrm{in}}$ only up to an error which decays when $L$ increases.
+More precisely, one can prove that $\hat{W}$ yields a good approximation of $W$ with an error which is exponentially decaying with $L$.
+In practice, we solve the problem (\ref{Pb_Approximation}) with a P2 finite element method thanks to \texttt{Freefem++} and we take $L=1+\tan\alpha$ to make sure that the oblique side $\Gamma$ of $\partial\Om$ does not meet $\Gamma_L$.
+Then replacing $W$ by $\hat{W}$ in the exact formula